 -

-The body uses the formation of free radicals to defend itself against pathogens or to induce controlled cell death.
+The body uses the formation of free radicals, for example, to defend itself against pathogens or to induce controlled cell death.

 -

-Antioxidants produced by the body or obtained through food can “capture” free radicals and thus neutralize them.
+Endogenous antioxidants or those supplied through food can "trap" free radicals and thus neutralize them.

 -

-Smoking, air pollution and UV rays can lead to an increased absorption or formation of free radicals and should therefore be avoided.
+Smoking, air pollution, and UV rays can lead to increased absorption or formation of free radicals and should therefore be avoided.

 -